yashksaini-coder/ChatterBox/README.md

 ### Objective 🎯

 The main objective of this project is to develop a scalable and efficient real-time chat application.
-This includes implementing features like user authentication, message history, and media sharing.
+This includes implementing features like user authentication, message history, media sharing, and administrative controls.
 The application should be user-friendly and secure, ensuring data privacy and integrity.

 ---